Velfi/Alexandria/README.md

 ### Featuring:
   * A dialog system using typed.js
-  * A decision tree implemented in MongoDB (probably)
+  * A decision tree using JSON
   * a simple command parser